artem7902/easy-outline/README.md

 ### React App

-To start the react app in dev mode using the default configuration:
+To start the React app in dev mode using the default configuration:
 1. Rename `frontend/.env.example` to `frontend/.env`
 2. Run ``` cd frontend && npm start ```